-DOCSIS Provisioning of EPON (DPoE) is a joint effort of operators, vendors, and suppliers to support EPON technology using existing DOCSIS-based back office systems and processes.
+DOCSIS Provisioning of EPON (DPoE) version 2.0 specifications are a joint effort of Cable Television Laboratories (CableLabs), cable operators, vendors, and suppliers to support EPON technology using existing DOCSIS-based back office systems and processes.
+DPoEv2.0 specifications augment the DPoE v1.0 specifications to provide requirements for additional service capabilities and corresponding provisioning and network management capabilities.

-Ethernet PON or EPON is an [802.3] standard for a passive optical network (PON).
+Ethernet PON (EPON) is an [802.3] standard for a passive optical network (PON).
 A PON is a specific type of multi-access optical network.
-A multi-access optical network is an optical fiber-based network technology that permits more than two network elements to transmit and receive on the same fiber.
-Appendix I in [DPoE-SP-ARCHv1.0] has a more detailed explanation of multi-access optical networks.
+A multi-access optical network is an optical fiber based network technology that permits more than two network elements to transmit and receive on the same fiber.

-This version of the DPoE specifications is focused on DOCSIS-based provisioning and operations of Internet Protocol (IP) using DOCSIS High Speed Data (HSD), or IP(HSD) for short, and Metro Ethernet Forum (MEF) services.
-DPoE Networks offer IP(HSD) services functionally equivalent to DOCSIS networks, where the DPoE System acts like a DOCSIS CMTS, and the DPoE System and DPoE Optical Network Unit (ONU) appear to act like a DOCSIS CM.
+DPoE specifications are focused on DOCSIS-based provisioning and operations of Internet Protocol (IP) using DOCSIS Internet service (which is typically referred to as High Speed Data (HSD)), or IP(HSD) for short, and Metro Ethernet services as described by Metro Ethernet Forum (MEF) standards.
+DPoE Networks offer IP(HSD) services, functionally equivalent to DOCSIS networks, where the DPoE System acts like a DOCSIS CMTS and the DPoE System and DPoE Optical Network Unit (ONU) together act like a DOCSIS CM.